mmorandi/MBDyn-web/Installation.md

               (ignore errors related to build scripts in subdirectories, for now)

-        - or get the **(OBSOLETE, UNTIL A NEW RELEASE IS OUT!)** official release: tarball from the website:
+        - or **(OBSOLETE, UNTIL A NEW RELEASE IS OUT!)** get the latest official release: tarball from the website:
             - `$ wget https://www.mbdyn.org/userfiles/downloads/mbdyn-<version>.tar.gz`
               (replace `<version>` with the desired version)
             - untar and change directory into the source tree: